David-Manniche/TheMarket/readme.txt

     => 036754 - Seller/ Admin marks an order as delivered.
 But Seller has an option to "cancel" after delivery => task-66150- Export content encoding issue with Excel.
     => 042989 - Accept cookies functionality enhancement
+    => 042991 - Edit status functionalities are different on "category request " and "brand request " listing page at admin end.

 Enhancements:
     => Tax module upgrade